Personal Debt – What action can your creditors take against you?

 An exceptional attachment order allows the seizure of some non-essential items from inside your home, but this is often a measure of last resort for a creditor.

 If you’re worried about enforcement action being taken against you, our experts at Scotland Debt Solutions can help.
-We operate from four offices around Scotland, and can arrange a confidential meeting free-of-charge.
+We operate from five offices around Scotland, and can arrange a confidential meeting free-of-charge.